grumpyjames/birding-almanac/features/a-200-bird-year/part-35-dixons-cats-durham-and-children.md

 This is a struggle - the top of this cliff is windy, and the differences we're looking for are small.
-The Surf Scoter has a maniacal looking pattern of colours on its bill and a couple of white patches on its head.
+The Surf Scoter has a maniacal-looking pattern of colours on its bill and a couple of white patches on its head.
 The Velvet cousin has a white 'wink' of an eyepatch, and a white patch on its flank.
 We're looking for two of the latter, and one of the former.